Samsung/tizen-docs/docs/application/design/wearable/visual-design/typography.md

 ## Font style

-Your app’s font style should be consistent with its visual identity and present text effectively on the small display.
+Your app's font style should be consistent with its visual identity and present text effectively on the small display.

 -   **Keep to one font throughout**